-- 3.3.3 Credits towards the contract skills development goal for professional services contracts shall be granted by summating the hours of structured workplace learning opportunities provided to P1 and P2 learners as well as professional candidates in accordance with this standard. - 3.3.4 No more than 45 hours may be claimed per week for any individual. - 3.3.5 Contract skills development goal credits shall be reduced to the extent that they fail to comply with the requirements of this standard.
+3.3.3 Credits towards the contract skills development goal for professional services contracts shall be granted by summating the hours of structured workplace learning opportunities provided to P1 and P2 learners as well as professional candidates in accordance with this standard.

-3.4 DENIAL OF CREDITS
+3.3.3.1 No more than 45 hours may be claimed per week for any individual.

+3.3.3.2 Contract skills development goal credits shall be reduced to the extent that they fail to comply with the requirements of this standard.

+3.4 Denial of credits

-Credits towards the contract skills development goal shall be denied should:
+Credits towards the contract skills development goal shall be denied, should:

-- a) the opportunities not be provided on site or the opportunities cannot be directly linked to the contract or order; - b) Failure to register all beneficiaries of the Standard be with the cidb SDA; - c) Failure to submit a copy of the final contract compliance training report within 15 days of practical completion; - d) the following not be provided: - the required contract compliance baseline plan, an interim contract compliance report or a final contract compliance report; - 2) the required mentorship plan for a candidate not be provided; - 3) the required training plan for learners not be provided; - 4) the training reports covering a period not be provided;

-- 5) the required records, specified documents and signatures not be provided; - 6) the structured mentorship is found not to be in accordance with the requirements of the applicable professional body, statutory council or qualifying authority; - 7) the structured workplace learning is found not to be in accordance with the curriculum requirements of the part qualification or occupational qualification or prescription for professional registration for which the learner is registered; - e) conditions of employment and rates of allowances for learners not be in accordance with legislative provisions; and - f) the contractor does not maintain the required training records, or an audit reveals that there is insufficient information to substantiate claims for credits. - g) the contractor claims credits for learners enrolled as beneficiaries on programmes that are funded or subsidised from another source. - h) the contractor fails to provide sufficient evidence of disciplinary actions taken against a learner who fails to present their interim reports or credentials for assessment when they have had sufficient structured work experience or structured mentorship to do so.
+- a) the opportunities not be provided on site or the opportunities cannot be directly linked to the contract or order; - b) there be a failure to register all beneficiaries of the Standard with the cidb SDA; - c) there be a failure to submit a copy of the final contract compliance training report, within 30 days of practical completion; - d) the following not be provided: - the required contract compliance baseline plan, an interim contract compliance report or a final contract compliance report; - 2) the required mentorship plan for a candidate; - 3) the required training plan for learners; - the training reports covering a period; - 5) the required records, specified documents and signatures; - 6) the structured mentorship in accordance with the requirements of the applicable professional body, statutory council or qualifying authority; - the structured workplace learning, in accordance with the curriculum requirements of the part qualification or occupational qualification or prescription for professional registration for which the learner is registered; - e) conditions of employment and rates of allowances for learners not be in accordance with legislative provisions; and - f) the contractor not maintain the required training records, or an audit reveals that there is insufficient information to substantiate claims for credits. - g) the contractor claims credits for learners enrolled as beneficiaries on programme that is funded or subsidised from another source. - h) the contractor fails to provide sufficient evidence of disciplinary actions taken against a learner who fails to present their interim reports or credentials for assessment, when they have had sufficient structured work experience or structured mentorship to do so.